yugaego/tmp/.github/ISSUE_TEMPLATE/04-i-d-like-to-discuss.md

 ---
-name: I'd like to discuss something
+name: I'd like to discuss ...
 about: Blank issue template.
 title: ''
 labels: ''